TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab7.md

 You can use `setup` headers and footers to avoid repeating parts in similar test cases.
 See the [SPT documentation](http://metaborg.org/spt/#setup-blocks) for details.

-When using get-type on objects the expected `ClassType` constructor also requires annotations.
+When applying `get-type` to objects, the expected `ClassType` constructor also requires annotations.
 These annotations should be added to the constructor using a wild card as done below.

 ```